joshuajung/whitelabel/README.md

 ## Auth
 Out of the box, Whitelabel uses an `AuthGate` component that reads route-based authorization information from the `src/auth/authorizations.ts` file to serve as a simple gate keeper.
 Actual authentication and authorization should obviously happen on the server.

 When using the included `ApiService` to make API calls, Whitelabel will automatically send the user token from the `AuthStore` with each API request.
-To persist the token, a cookie is used.
+To persist the token, a cookie is used (also see [SSR](#ssr)).

 ## Styling
 Whitelabel comes with Sass parsing and an auto-prefixer, so it's possible to write nice and native SCSS without needing to worry too much about browser compatibility.
 It should also not be necessary to use `Reactstrap` - the SCSS version of Bootstrap is embedded and you can use all components right out of the box (and/or style them by modifying Bootstrap variables beforehand).

+## Upgrading Notes
+In general, Whitelabel is supposed to always support latest versions of all dependencies (obviously take care with major upgrades).
+There may be temporary exemptions though, to be mentioned here:
+* `@types/mobx-devtools-mst` should stay at `0.9.0`, as later versions have (accidentally?) removed all type information.